ReisenLOL/ReisenLOL/README.md

 - Difficulty talking, so you'll sometimes notice her to be pretty quiet at times, or not responding.
 But she's listening, don't worry

 (god it feels weird talking in third person, but the properties of sylvia listed!)
+If you read all that, send me a dm on discord lol, i won't bite, promise!
+discord: ReisenLOL